everthx/datos_masivos/Practices/Practice5/README.md

 ```scala
 df.sort(col("department").asc,col("state").desc).show(false)
 ```

->No.4 - We can group our dataframe by a header and get the mean from it
+>No.4 - We can group our dataframe by a header and get the mean from it.
 ```sacala
 df.groupBy("department").mean().show()
 ```

->No.5 - Once grouped, we cna even count how many departments we have in this column
+>No.5 - Once grouped, we can even count how many departments we have in this column.
 ```scala
 df.groupBy("department").count().show()
 ```

->No.6 - Using .max() we can met the Maximum numbers expressed within the groupd data
+>No.6 - Using .max() we can get the Maximum numbers expressed within the groupd data
 ```scala
 df.groupBy("department").max().show()
 ```